PreetKumarPanchani/Visa-Decision-Prediction-System/README.md

 ## Git Basic Commands

-git add .
+- git add .

-git status
+- git status

-git commit -n "WRITE MESSAGE HERE"
+- git commit -n "WRITE MESSAGE HERE"

-git push origin main
+- git push origin main

-If warning such as:
+#### If warning:

 in the working copy of '____.ipynb', LF will be replaced by CRLF the next time Git touches it

 - git config --global core.autocrlf true

 ## Create a Virtual ENV and Activate it